Leather weekender bag on a wooden floor

 The Bag

 After burning through a half dozen options over the years, I landed on the Filson Medium Duffle.
 It’s built like it could survive a war and still look good at a hotel check-in.
-The bridle leather handles develop a patina over time that makes it look better with age, not worse.

 My Pick